chalmersgit/SphericalHarmonics/README.md

 - More optimisations
 - Other windowing methods
 - Other visualisations
-- Restructure the code so it's more organised (e.g. use classes, have it possible to install via pip, etc.)
+- Restructure code
-- Whatever else you can think of
+- etc.

 # Dependencies
 You can use pip to install the modules I've used.
 The only gotcha is with imageio.
 By default it does not provide OpenEXR support.